gethomepage/homepage/docs/configs/settings.md

     userHeader: "X-user-header"
 ```

 Identity based visibility can be configured on the service, bookmark, and widget level using the `allowUsers` and `allowGroups` list.
+The default is to allow all users and groups.

 ```yaml
 - Example Servie: